nivedchakku/E-Commerce/README.md

 # E-Commerce
-E Commerce Website using PHP for customizable products
+E Commerce Website using PHP for customizable products.

-##                         : : : : : LOGIN DETAILS : : : : :
+##                         LOGIN DETAILS

 ### ADMIN PANEL LOGIN:

-**>> NOTE : (for admin panel, login from the user's login)**
+**NOTE : (for admin panel, login from the user's login)**

->>Enter the following details in Login for Admin Panel.
+Enter the following details in Login for Admin Panel.

 ```sh
 Username: admin@gmail.com